evkx/evkx.github.io/content/models/kia/niro/Niro_EV/_index.md

 The battery has a gross capacity of 68kWh and a net capacity of 64,8kWh, meaning you have a 3,2kWh buffer for protection.
 (4,7%).

  The [WLTP range](../../../../guides/understandingrange/wltp) is 463 km (288 mi).
-The consumption is 14,0kWh/100km for the WLTP standard test.
+The consumption is 14.0kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 93 minutes, while a more common scenario of 10-80% would take 44 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 56%, resulting in an actual charge speed, including time loss on 60kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 56%, resulting in an actual charge speed, including time loss, of 60kW.
 Each charge session would take 33 minutes and 30 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 20kWh/100km, 1000km will take 10 hours and 35 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 20kWh/100km, 1000km will take 10 hours and 35 minutes.
 This trip will require five charge session(s) charging from 4% to 46%.
 The total time lost for charging up the battery will be 136 minutes.

 ### Onboard charger